TACC-Cloud/agave-docs/docs/agave/archive/tutorials/data-management-tutorial/_data-provenance-tutorial.rst

 How accurate is this information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tapis (Agave) does not own the storage and execution systems you access through the REST APIs, so it cannot guarantee that it will be aware of everything that happens on that file system.
-Thus, Agave takes a best-effort approach to provenance allowing you to choose, through your own use of best practices, how thorough you want the provenance trail of your data to be.
+Tapis does not own the storage and execution systems you access through the REST APIs, so it cannot guarantee that it will be aware of everything that happens on that file system.
+Thus, Tapis takes a best-effort approach to provenance allowing you to choose, through your own use of best practices, how thorough you want the provenance trail of your data to be.

 Why is this useful?
 ^^^^^^^^^^^^^^^^^^^